dhcai21/HaploDMF/README.md

 `-w  | --weight`

 There are two losses in HaploDMF.
 Minimizing loss1 learns latent features of reads so that reads sharing more SNVs have similar latent features.
 Loss2 is to help learn latent features for distant SNV sites.
-If the distant SNV sites contains SNVs from the some haplotypes, latent features of distant reads (without overlap) can be better generate.
+If the distant SNV sites contain SNVs from some haplotypes, latent features of distant reads (without overlap) can be better generated.
 Because loss1 is the main loss to learn the latent features, we assign a large weight to it and a small weight to loss2.
 Here, -w/--weight is to assign the weight to loss2.
-According to our experiments, we suggest select a value between (0,0.2].
-If the coverage of your data is large and without drop off in the middle, this parameter will not affect the result significantly.
+According to our experiments, we suggest selecting a value between (0,0.2].
+If the coverage of your data is large and without drop-off in the middle, this parameter will not affect the result significantly.

 `-lr  | --learning_rate`